S-M-V/s-m-v.github.io/research.md

 **Crystal growth: <em> when everything starts with plain powders</em>**

-<em>"As a rule, the substances yielded by chemical transport eeactions are in the form of well-defined crystals.
+<em>"As a rule, the substances yielded by chemical transport reactions are in the form of well-defined crystals.
 The satisfaction that the chemist experiences when he holds <strong>beautiful crystals</strong> instead of a plain powder in his hands merits more than slight consideration”.
 <strong>Harald Schäfer (Chemical Vapor Reactions, 1964)</strong></em>